Warrender Baths: History

 In November 2009, a swimming customer at Warrender Swim Centre was hit with glass due to a glazing fault, resulting in an injury to his arm and requiring the closure of the centre as a precautionary measure to ensure the safety of customers.
 The baths were opened again in June 2010.

-The baths were closed for major refurbishment on 24 December 2020.
+The baths were closed for refurbishment on 24 December 2020.
 The work involves updating the changing rooms, re-tiling the pool side, opening up the spectator area, installing air-cooling, adding a new sauna and general redecoration.
-It was due to finish in September 2021 but was delayed by the Covid-19 pandemic and supply chain issues.
-As at April 2022, no date has been announced for the baths' re-opening.
+The centre reopened to the public on Tuesday 23 May 2023.